liquibase/liquibase/.github/pull_request_template.md

 A clear and concise description of the issue being addressed.
 - Describe the actual problematic behavior.
-- Include console output if relevant, log files if available.
 - Ensure private information is redacted.

 ## Steps To Reproduce